trixi-framework/TrixiParticles.jl/docs/src/preprocessing/preprocessing.md

 We provide the following methods to calculate $w(\mathbf{p})$:
 - Horman et al. (2001) evaluated the winding number combined with an even-odd rule and is only for 2D polygons (see [WindingNumberHorman](@ref)).
 - Naive winding: Jacobson et al. (2013) generalized the winding number so that the algorithm can be applied for 2D and also for 3D geometries (see [WindingNumberJacobson](@ref)).
 - Hierarchical winding: Jacobson et al. (2013) also introduced a fast hierarchical evaluation of the winding number.
-For further information see description below.
+For further information see the description below.

 ## [Hierarchical Winding](@id hierarchical_winding)
 According to Jacobson et al. (2013) the winding number is the sum of harmonic functions defined for each edge (2D) or face (3D).